 How to Plan Your Week (to get the important stuff done!)

-Life is busy and if I am not very intentional with my time the important items in my life are pushed to the side for those tasks that seem urgent.
-I have found that a weekly plan is an essential tool to living purposefully (read 3 Reasons You Need a Weekly Plan here).
-Today I’m sharing the specific details of how I plan my week.
+Life is busy and if I’m not very intentional with my time, the truly important people and tasks in my life are pushed to the side for those tasks that seem urgent.
+I’ve found that a weekly plan is an essential tool to living purposefully.
+Today I’m sharing the specific details of how to plan your week.

 Set a Planning Time

-*Find a time each week when you can have 30 minutes alone with your calendar and your thoughts.
+*Find a time each week when you can have 10-15 minutes alone with your planner/calendar and your thoughts.

 There are some items on everyone’s list that must be done for life to function.
 Around our house those include:

-- Grocery shopping because my family will loudly complain if there is no food in the house;
+- Grocery shopping because my family will loudly complain if there’s no food in the house;

-- Laundry because I am embarrassed to wear dirty clothes;
+- Laundry because I’m embarrassed to wear dirty clothes;

 - Dishes because I risk an invasion of tiny critters if I don’t keep the kitchen clean.